Since birth, Grace Kabelenga suffered from almost unimaginable facial deformities that affected nearly every aspect of her young life.

 But, Grace, now eight years old, was born at a good time; a time when highly skilled surgeons are teaming with medical and 3D technology companies to do what was impossible just a few years ago.
-Thanks to this confluence of skills and technologies, Grace is on the cusp of normalcy.

 A Difficult Case

 Grace was born in Ndola, Zambia.
 Her eyes were extremely wide apart, she had severe facial cleft deformities, and there was no bone separating her brain from her oral cavity.
 She had difficulty swallowing, resulting in her being undernourished and anemic.

 She came to the attention of the World Craniofacial Foundation (WCF) and its founder and chair Dr. Kenneth Salyer, a world-renowned leader in craniofacial surgery, in late 2008.
 The World Craniofacial Foundation provides help, hope and healing for children with craniofacial abnormalities and their families.